knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 1. **Starting Point (*`Start`*):** Our loop begins at this entry point, initiating the robot's ball shooting sequence.
 2. **Initialization (*`Set shotCounter to 0`*):** The loop starts by setting an initial value for the shot counter, which keeps track of how many balls the robot has shot.
 Initially, the shot counter is set to 0.
 3. **Condition (*`Is shotCounter < 10?`*)**: At this step, the loop checks the counter's value.
-It's asking, "Is the counter equal to 7?"
-If the counter isn't yet at 7, the loop will continue to print.
-Once the counter reaches 7, it's time for the loop to stop.
+It's asking, "Has the robot shot less than 10 balls?"
+If the shot counter hasn't reached 10, the loop will continue instructing the robot to shoot.
+Once the counter reaches 10, the robot stops.
 4. **Execution (*`Shoot ball into basket`*):** Here, the loop commands the robot to take a shot, aiming the ball at the basket.
 5. **Update (*`Add 1 to shotCounter`*)**: After each successful shot, the loop increments the shot counter by 1, ensuring accurate tracking of the number of shots taken.
 6. **Exit Point (*`Exit`*)**: After the robot has shot ten balls, the loop concludes its task, and the robot stops shooting.